 Scott Baker has been teaching for over 20 years and is a text book author, HSC lecturer, and Senior Marker in Modern History for the HSC.
 He was previously Tara’s Head of History and Head of Academic Administration.
 Scott is passionate about encouraging our girls to develop a life-long commitment to learning and believes the relationship between students, teachers, and parents is a great strength of Tara.

-Mrs Stephanie Griffiths (Director of Student Engagement & Development)
+Mrs Stephanie Griffiths (Director of Student Wellbeing Years 7-12)

 MEd, BMus Ed, Grad Cert (Counselling) MACE